folio-org/okapi/doc/security.md

 ## The auth process
-The above examples show various things the auth (authorization) module does.
+The above examples show various things that the auth (authorization) module does.
 Here we try to summarize them all in the right order.
 When the auth module receives a request:
  * It checks that we have a X-Okapi-Tenant header.
 There should always be one, since Okapi will fail the request if it is missing, but it is good to check again.
- * It crates an empty map of module tokens.
+ * It creates an empty map of module tokens.
  * It checks if we have an X-Okapi-Token header.
 If not, it creates one with the tenant from the X-Okapi-Tenant header, no username, and no modulePermissions.
 It stores that in the module token map under the key "_".
- * If there was a X-Okapi-Token, it verifies that
+ * If there was a X-Okapi-Token, it verifies that:
-     * Its signature matches the contents
+     * Its signature matches the contents.
      * The tenant mentioned in it matches the tenant in X-Okapi-Tenant, so that requests always refer to the right tenant.
      * If any of these fail it will reject the request immediately, and return